mouachan/bbank-apps/README.md

 }
 ```

-Prometheus, and to put the cherry on the cake, a dashboard Grafana will shows the metrics
+Metrics exposed, let's install Prometheus and Grafana to catch and show the dashboard

 ### Install Prometheus Operator
 Install Prometheus operator throw Openshift OperatorHub and add instance from the opertaor